 1. From the nearer platform take a #5 or #6 to Hauptbahnhof.

 3. Cross the tracks and take a #1 or a #5 to Holbein Platz.
 Up the stairs to the station.
-Warnemünde trains depart every 15. mins up to 10pm and every 30 mins. thereafter from the right hand side.
+Warnemünde trains depart approximately every 15 mins. up to 10pm and every 30 mins. thereafter from the right hand side.

 From University Square walk down Breite Strasse, cross the main road, take the pedestrian street (Schnickmann Strasse) straight ahead down to the river and the Blaue Flotte landing stage.

-Boats depart every half hour up to 15:15, later if needed.
+Boats depart every half hour up to 15:15, later if there is the demand..